dvx/snp500/README.md

 I grab it from Wikipedia and cache it on redis.
 When the page revision changes, the cache is updated.

 ## what is `sane`?
-`sane` indicates wether or not we're getting 505 symbols back, as expected.
+`sane` indicates whether or not we're getting 505 symbols back, as expected.
 Keep in mind that Wikipedia might not always be right, so *caveat emptor*.

 ## what's the URL?
 https://snp500.herokuapp.com/